falcosecurity/falco-website/content/en/docs/source.md

 ---

 Welcome to the guide on how to build Falco yourself!
 You are very brave!
 Since you are already doing all this, chances that you are willing to contribute are high!
-Please read our [contributing guide](https://github.com/falcosecurity/falco/blob/dev/CONTRIBUTING.md).
+Please read our [contributing guide](https://github.com/falcosecurity/.github/blob/master/CONTRIBUTING.md).

 ## System requirements

-In order compile Falco, you will need the following tools and installed on your machine.
+In order to compile Falco, you will need the following tools and installed on your machine.

 - wget
 - pkg-config